danijelsp/air-traffic/README.md

 }
 ```

-In the project directory, you can run:
+In the project root directory run:

 ```
 npm i